joshua-hs/quizapp/README.md

 - Using tools such as figma and Storybook
 - Using hosting providers
 - TypeScript and eslint configuration
+- Creating a decent folder structure
+- Using environment variables

 ## Complete list of technologies and services used: